skip to main content

 Call for Proposals

-Student proposal submissions will be considered for general program sessions to facilitate learning from current students about their research or expertise as it relates to the theme of “Building a Supportive Campus Community for Neurodiverse Students”.
+Student proposal submissions will be considered for general program sessions to facilitate learning from current students about their research or expertise as it relates to the theme of “Social Justice in College Counseling - Trending Topics”.

 Conference registration fees will be waived for all presenters.